MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/mediation-server.md

 Media bypass and bandwidth reservation are mutually exclusive.
 If media bypass is employed for a call, call admission control is not performed for that call.
 The assumption here is that there are no links with constrained bandwidth involved in the call.
 If call admission control is used for a particular call that involves the Mediation Server, that call cannot employ media bypass.

-For details about media bypass or call admission control, see [Plan for media bypass in Skype for Business 2015](media-bypass.md) or [Plan for call admission control in Skype for Business Server 2015](call-admission-control.md).
+For details about media bypass or call admission control, see [Plan for media bypass in Skype for Business](media-bypass.md) or [Plan for call admission control in Skype for Business Server](call-admission-control.md).

 ## Enhanced 9-1-1 (E9-1-1) and Mediation Server

 The Mediation Server has extended capabilities so that it can correctly interact with Enhanced 9-1-1 (E9-1-1) service providers.
 No special configuration is needed on the Mediation Server.
 The SIP extensions required for E9-1-1 interaction are, by default, included in the Mediation Server's SIP protocol for its interactions with a gateway peer (PSTN gateway, IP-PBX, or the SBC of an Internet Telephony Service Provider, including E9-1-1 Service Providers)

 Whether the SIP trunk to an E9-1-1 Service Provider can be terminated on an existing Mediation Server pool or will require stand-alone Mediation Servers will depend on whether the E9-1-1 SBC can interact with a pool of Mediation Servers.
-For details, see [M:N trunk in Skype for Business Server 2015](m-n-trunk.md).
+For details, see [M:N trunk in Skype for Business Server](m-n-trunk.md).

 ## Media bypass and Mediation Server